Bylaw Ticket Administration

 Parking Enforcement Services manages parking violations for accessible, on-street, private property, school zones and private agency parking.

 There are many rules surrounding parking in the City to ensure safety for everyone is maintained.
 This includes on-street, accessible, private agency, school zones, private property and seasonal parking.
-Learn what you can do about illegal, nuisance and abandoned parking or what you need to do if you’ve been ticketed or towed.
+Learn what you can do about illegal and abandoned parking or what you need to do if you’ve been ticketed or towed.

 Due to the wide range of patrolled areas, the parking enforcement program is contracted out.
 Currently, the Paladin Security Group holds the contract.

 The appeal process varies depending on the circumstances of the case, so contact the Bylaw Services office by dialing 311 for information on the appeal process.
 You may also wait until you receive a violation ticket with court appearance instructions, which will tell you exactly what to do.

 The best place for vehicles to park is in garages, driveways and parking lots.
 It ensures first responders have enough space to get through and road maintenance crews can keep our roads safe all year round.

 City-owned streets are a shared resource that everyone has access to but are not intended for long-term parking.
 A vehicle can park for up to 72 consecutive hours as long as it doesn’t have parking restrictions identified, such as a sign.
 A vehicle parked more than 72 consecutive hours on public property or a city street is considered abandoned.

 People who have parking placards are unable to walk unassisted for more than 50 metres.
 These individuals need larger stalls to load and unload devices such as walkers and wheelchairs and unobstructed access to curb cuts.